BULL SALE

 A threshold guide for acceptable minimum Sperm Motility is >30% progressively motile sperm.

-However, we set a higher benchmark & only those bulls testing ≥50% progressively motile sperm in their semen sample make our Bull Sale Catalogue.
-Look for the BULLCHECK™ logo in our Bull Sale Catalogue to see Sperm Motility test results for each Lot.
+However, only those bulls testing ≥50% progressively motile sperm in their semen sample make our Bull Sale Catalogue.
+Look for the BULLCHECK™ logo (see below) in our Bull Sale Catalogue to see Sperm Motility test results for each Lot.

 We are one of a select few Angus studs who pre-sale test & report Sperm Morphology results in our Bull Sale Catalogue.